 Very good cleaning between teeth and in gum pockets.

 Very hard to use for people with braces or dental bridges.

 Manual flossing is still the most highly recommended method to remove plaque and tartar from between the teeth.

-- Inexpensive and very effective for cleaning between the teeth.
+- Very effective for cleaning between the teeth

-Waterpik has been on the market for a while now and that is for a reason: They work.
-When they first hit the market they were regarded with skepticism.
-However they are now accepted by most specialists who recommend them for their patients for treating gum diseases.
+Waterpik has been on the market for a while now and that is for a reason: It works.
+When it first hit the market, it was regarded with skepticism.
+However, it is now accepted by most specialists who recommend it for their patients for treating gum diseases.

 - Good results for patients with periodontal disease

 Cons of the Waterpik

 - Takes up a lot of space

 - Does not disrupt plaque formation as well as dental floss